amr-abdelhamid/refbook/manuscript/main.md

 ### How to detect dead code?

-So, there are plenty of ways to detect dead code.
-It is as put by Kevlin Henney, "Deleting dead code is not a technical problem; it is a problem of mindset and culture."
+There are plenty of ways to detect dead code.
+It is as put by Kevlin Henney: "Deleting dead code is not a technical problem; it is a problem of mindset and culture."
 [5]

-To help you start, here are ideas how to find dead code:
+To help you start, here are some ideas how to detect dead code:

 #### Static analyzers